ParallelTask/dinoloop/wiki/controllers.md

     write(): void {
         logToDatabase(this.error);

-        // Need to crash container
+        // Need to crash container ??
         if(this.error instanceof SystemFaultedException) {
             // This error is now gone out of dino's control.
-            // If you have handlers on express they might handle or simply crash container next(this.error);
+            // If you have err handlers on express they might handle or
+            // simply crash container
+            next(this.error);
         } else {
             // If error is not fatal